 Email marketing doesn’t work in China

-Email is just as difficult due to many people using secondary email addressed for signing up on websites.
+Email is just as difficult due to many people using secondary email addresses for signing up on websites.
 Most people have one email that they use for work and connecting with people and then use a secondary email to sign up for gaming websites, dating apps, and food stores.
 Thus, advertisement emails are being sent but not opened, whilst the other email more active email is unreachable.

 New Form of Digital Marketing